African-American self-determination

-African-American self determination refers to efforts to secure self-determination for African-Americans and related peoples in North America.
-It often intersects with the historic Back-to-Africa movement and general Black separatism, but also manifests in present and historic demands for self-determination on North American soil, ranging from autonomy to independence.
+Since the 19th century there have been efforts to secure self-determination for African-Americans.
+Such efforts often intersect with the historic Back-to-Africa movement and general Black separatism, but also manifest in present and historic demands for self-determination on North American soil, ranging from autonomy to independence.
 The freedom to make whatever choices as a free American, and willfulness to do for self are often a key demand for advocates of African-American self-determination.
+In the 19th century, Edwin P. McCabe promoted the idea of making Oklahoma into a Black-majority state.
+In the 20th century, the idea of an independent African-American state in the Black Belt was taken up by the international communist movement and the Communist Party USA, and later by anti-revisionist groups in the New Communist movement.
+Harry Haywood was a prominent Black communist advocate of this position.
+In the 1930s, Oscar Brown, Sr.'s National Movement for the Establishment of a 49th State was also active.
+Within the Black nationalist tradition, the Republic of New Afrika was formed in 1968 with the goal of achieving an independent state and has persisted into the present day.

 As U.S. state

 Edwin P. McCabe in Oklahoma

 Former Kansas State Auditor Edwin P. McCabe joined the migration of thousands of African-Americans to the Oklahoma Territory in 1890, and then promoted African-American migration to the territory.
-By 1892, from the city of Langston, he geared his promotion toward the goal of a black-majority state that would eventually send two African-American senators to Congress in Washington, D.C., and to guarantee a black majority in every congressional district of the new state.
-He helped populate at least twenty-five new black-majority towns in the territory to the goal of black-majority statehood, even as white racial sentiments soured against African-Americans in the territory enough to implement segregation in the territory's laws by the time Oklahoma Territory was merged with the Indian Territory to become the state of Oklahoma in 1907.
-In the end, neither a black majority nor McCabe's dreams of a governorship over a black-majority state were realized.
+By 1892, from the city of Langston, he geared his promotion toward the goal of a Black-majority state that would eventually send two African-American senators to Congress in Washington, D.C., and to guarantee a black majority in every congressional district of the new state.
+He helped populate at least twenty-five new black-majority towns in the territory to the goal of Black-majority statehood, even as white racial sentiments soured against African-Americans in the territory enough to implement segregation in the territory's laws by the time Oklahoma Territory was merged with the Indian Territory to become the state of Oklahoma in 1907.
+In the end, neither a black majority nor McCabe's dreams of a governorship over a Black-majority state were realized.